circleci/circleci-docs/jekyll/_cci2/faq.md

 Customer builds are placed in a run queue and processed as machines become available.

+In other words,
+you can reduce time spent in a **usage queue** by purchasing more containers, but time spent in a **run queue** is unavoidable (though CircleCI aims to keep this as low as possible).

 ## Why did you change the name from CircleCI Enterprise?